antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

 })
 ```

-> The inference graph would be like
->
-> TODO: draw a graph

-Cool.
 There is only one step left, to make context object dynamic inference from `data` and `computed`.

 The full working demo would be: